heel pain

-Additionally, more serious conditions associated with heel pain may include issues with poor circulation, bone and soft tissue tumors, and various rheumatologically conditions.
-If you’re experiencing heel pain, we recommend you consult with one of our podiatrists as soon as possible for a proper diagnosis and treatment plan.
+Preventing heel pain is possible.
+If you’re experiencing heel pain, we recommend you consult with a podiatrist as soon as possible for a proper diagnosis and treatment plan.

 Barry University Foot and Ankle Institute Medical Disclaimer